Physics in the Sink: Dancing Water

 The atoms in the plastic comb and wool both have electrons, but the comb holds onto its electrons more tightly than the wool does.
 How tightly an object holds onto its electrons depends on the material the object is made from and is called the level of electron affinity.
 When you rub the comb with the wool, some of the electrons from the wool are transferred to the comb.
 This gives the comb an overall negative charge.

-Water molecules are polarized; one side of the molecule has positively charged hydrogen atoms and the other side has a negatively charged oxygen atom.
+Water molecules are polar; one side of the molecule has positively charged hydrogen atoms and the other side has a negatively charged oxygen atom.
 When you bring the negatively charged comb near the water molecule, it repels the negatively charged oxygen atom and attracts the positively charged hydrogen atoms.
-This electrostatic attraction is strong enough to pull the hydrogen atoms toward the comb and bend the stream by a noticeable amount. (picture of a water molecule with charges)
+This electrostatic attraction is strong enough to pull the hydrogen atoms toward the comb and bend the stream by a noticeable amount.

 A water molecule is a negatively charged oxygen atom and two positively charged hydrogen atoms.